lightvector/KataGo/README.md

 # KataGo

-As of early/mid 2020, KataGo is one of the strongest open source Go bots available online, and on most common hardware should be moderately stronger than Leela Zero in most positions if tuned for performance.
+As of early/mid 2020, KataGo is one of the strongest open source Go bots available online, and on most common hardware should be stronger than Leela Zero in most positions.
 KataGo was trained using AlphaZero-like training with many modifications and enhancements that greatly improve the self-play learning, starting entirely from scratch with no outside data.
 Some of its enhancements take advantage of game-specific features and training targets, but also many of the techniques are general and could be applied in other games.
 Due to these enhancements, early training is immensely faster than in other zero-style bots - with only a few strong GPUs for a few days, even a single researcher/enthusiast should be able to train a neural net from nothing to high amateur dan strength on the full 19x19 board.

+Experimentally, KataGo did also try some limited ways of using external data at the end of its June 2020 run.
+The results were mixed, and did not clearly appear to give any improvements in overall playing strength, which prior to that point had already surpassed that of other known open-source bots at the time.

-KataGo's latest run used about 29 GPUs, rather than thousands (like AlphaZero and ELF), first reached superhuman levels on that hardware in perhaps just three to six days, and reached strength similar to ELF in about 14 days.
-With minor adjustments and a few more GPUs, starting around 40 days it roughly began to match or surpass Leela Zero in some tests with different configurations, time controls, and hardware.
-And finally after about four months of training time, the current run may be wrapping up fairly soon, but we hope to be able to continue it or begin another run in the future.
+KataGo's latest run used about 28 GPUs, rather than thousands (like AlphaZero and ELF), first reached superhuman levels on that hardware in perhaps just three to six days, and reached strength similar to ELF in about 14 days.
+With minor adjustments and some more GPUs, starting around 40 days it roughly began to match surpass Leela Zero in some tests with different configurations, time controls, and hardware.
+The run continued for a total of about five months of training time, reaching several hundred Elo stronger than Leela Zero and likely other open-source bots.
+The run has ended for now, but we hope to be able to continue it or begin another run in the future!

 Paper about the major new ideas and techniques used in KataGo: [Accelerating Self-Play Learning in Go (arXiv)](https://arxiv.org/abs/1902.10565).
 A few further improvements have been found and incorporated into the latest run that are not described in this paper - some post about this might happen eventually.